ulversson/sequences-backend/README.md

 ## Setting up the PostgreSQL Database for Rails Development

 In this step, we will prepare PostgreSQL for rails development.
 Ruby on Rails supports many databases such as MySQL, SQLite (Default) and PostgreSQL.
-We will use PostgreSQL as the database for this guide.
+We will use PostgreSQL with this app.

 Install PostgreSQL and some other required packages with the apt command: